Gongfu Handcrafted Black Tea - Tea Sample

 - Slightly sweet, with a smooth and mellow mouthfeel that lingers on the palate.

-- A rich smoky flavor is beautifully complemented by subtle hints of pine wood, creating a layered and complex flavor profile.
+- A rich, smoky flavor is beautifully complemented by subtle hints of pine, creating a layered and complex flavor profile.

 - Versatile in preparation, it performs exceptionally well when cold-brewed, used as a base for milk tea, or brewed with standard or Gongfu tea methods.